sinatra/sinatra/README.md

   ruby my_app.rb

-Or with a <tt>config.ru</tt> file, which allows using any Rack handler:
+Or with a `config.ru` file, which allows using any Rack handler:

   # config.ru (run with rackup)
   require './my_app'